Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Accelerating Joinable Search

 \subsection{Query Distribution}

-Since the overall search process involves the communication between the data source and the interaction center, as well as the local search within the data source, communication cost and search efficiency are two main bottlenecks in our \MSDS framework.
+Since the overall search process involves communication between the data source and the data center, as well as local search within the data source, communication cost, and search efficiency are two main bottlenecks in our search framework.
 Thus, we design two query distribution strategies to solve the above problems.
 The first strategy is to reduce the frequency of communication.
-Based on the global index, we can quickly find candidate data sources that may contain query results and only transfer the query request to them.
+Based on the global index, we can quickly find candidate data sources that may contain query results and transfer the query request only to them.

 Specifically, when a query comes in, we recursively search the global index starting from the root node.
-For a tree node $N_T$, if $N_T.rect \cap N_Q.rect = \emptyset$ in \MIQ or $lb(N_T, N_Q) \geq \delta$ in \MCQC, we directly pruning it; otherwise, we perform the depth-first traversal on it until it is a leaf node.
-All leaf nodes that intersect with $N_Q.rect$ or may be connected to $N_Q$ form the candidate sources.
-The interaction center only transmits the query to candidate sources, which reduces the communication cost of query distribution.
+For a tree node $N$, we can prune the tree node $N$ directly if it does not overlap with the MBR of the query node ($N.rect \cap N_Q.rect = \emptyset$), or the shortest possible distance between it and the nearest neighbor cell of the query node is greater than the connectivity threshold ($dist(N.o, N_Q.o)-N.r-N_Q.r \geq \delta$); otherwise, we perform a depth-first traversal on it until it is a leaf node.
+All leaf nodes that intersect with $N_Q.rect$ or possibly connected to $N_Q$ form the candidate data sources.
+The data center transmits the query only to candidate sources, which reduces the communication cost of query distribution.

-The second strategy is to reduce the number of bytes transferred during each communication between the interaction center and data sources.
+The second strategy is to reduce the number of bytes transferred during each communication between the data center and data sources.
 Because intersections only exist in the area where the MBR intersects, it is unnecessary to transmit the entire $S_Q$ to each candidate source when performing the static search.
-The interaction center only transfers the portion of the query that has an MBR intersect to the candidate source to implement the local search to further reduce the communication cost.
+The data center only transfers the portion of the query that has an MBR intersect to the candidate source to implement the local search to further reduce the communication cost.